alukosdev/ccsp/reference/glossary.md

 ==- Sandboxing
 - Testing untested or untrusted code
-- To better understand if an application is working the way it was intended to work ==- Separation of Duties
+- To better understand if an application is working the way it was intended to work ==- Scoping
+Scoping is the process that refers to including only departments or business units impacted by any (cloud) engagement.
+==- Separation of Duties
 Dictates that one person/entity cannot complete an entire transaction alone.